huynguy97/ivre-config-files/README.md

 A summary of all scripts and config files used.
 See also [the scripts folder](https://github.com/huynguy97/ivre-config-files/tree/main/scripts).

 ## Bash scripts
 * `Portscan.sh` =  a simple bash script that can run every scan.
+It will ask for user input and from there on you can choose which scan to run.
 It calls various other scripts and config files that will be explained below.
 Must run with sudo rights for Masscan and Nmap.
 All of the parameters can be changed at the beginning of the file.
 It is slightly hardcoded to only accept nmap_scan_templates that adhere to the "correct" template.
 So if you add a template and follow the examples everything should work fine.
+* `PortscanAllTCP.sh = as the previous `Portscan.sh` script requires human input, this one does not.
+It will run all TCP scans on its own.
+Note, its all TCP scans so no UDP scans are performed.
 * `cleanMasscanFile.sh` = this script is just a oneliner that cleans up the Masscan output such that Nmap can properly read it.
 Also shuffles the IPs.
 Currently a oneliner, but perhaps useful to extend when other scanners than Masscan are used.

 ## Masscan config files.